Description and Brand Names

 Note: Women who are pregnant or may become pregnant should not use finasteride or handle the crushed or broken tablets.
 Finasteride can cause birth defects in male babies.

 Finasteride blocks the action of an enzyme called 5-alpha-reductase.
-This enzyme changes testosterone to another hormone that causes the prostate to grow or hair loss in males.
-It will increase testosterone levels in the body, which decreases prostate size and increases hair growth on the scalp.
-The effect of finasteride on the prostate and scalp will only last as long as the medicine is taken.
-When it is stopped, the prostate begins to grow again and the hair will be lost.
+This enzyme changes testosterone to another hormone that causes the prostate to grow.
+It will increase testosterone levels in the body, which decreases prostate size.
+The effect of finasteride will only last as long as the medicine is taken.

 This medicine is available only with your doctor's prescription.